1. What is the Shift program?

-Construction information is updated on a biweekly basis as Shift receives information from the local project teams.
+Construction information is updated as Shift receives information from the local project teams.
 Real time updates regarding traffic impacts, road closures and construction activity will also be posted as they are available.

 11. Can Shift make a presentation to my group or organization?

 Yes, Shift is happy to make a presentation to your community organization.
 Please submit your request for a Shift presentation to email@example.com

 at least three weeks prior to the date of your meeting.

 The Shift program is currently funded by the San Diego Association of Governments as part of the public agency's commitment to community outreach and mitigating the impact of growth activity in the Shift area.

 13. Will Shift be conducting community outreach on behalf of other SANDAG projects like the Mid-Coast Trolley?